ZoranStojsavljevic/MySQL_Linux_Environment/README.md

 There are also some clients' examples presented in this repo.

-I will try the native MySQL client called PopSQL.
+I installed the native MySQL client called PopSQL.
 Also I will try to install and use another MySQL client based on Python3's connector using pip (phyton installer program) as an installer.